PranayShriwas/Flask_Langchain_app/README.md

 ## Flask Application with OpenAI Integration Documentation

 ### Overview:
-This Flask application integrates with OpenAI's GPT-3 model to generate responses based on user prompts.
+This Flask application integrates with OpenAI's davinci model to generate responses based on user prompts.
 The application provides a web interface where users can input prompts, and the generated responses are displayed on the webpage.

 ### Dependencies:
 - Flask: A micro web framework for Python.